-- 1. In addition to housing sites allocated through the Local Plan, housing growth will be supported in the following locations: - a.
-Within the Kinver, Lawnswood, New Wood and Stourton development boundaries (see Map KN02-1) - b.
+- 1. In addition to housing sites allocated through the Local Plan, housing growth will be supported in sustainable locations which include: - a.
+Within the Kinver development boundary; - b.
 Infill development of gaps in existing built frontages, subject to meeting the requirements of Policy KN06; - c.
 Redevelopment of existing buildings, providing it does not involve the loss of heritage assets; - d.
 The sensitive refurbishment of existing buildings, including historic buildings; - e.
 The development of brownfield sites. - 2.
 The mix of accommodation in schemes of three dwellings or more should address local need, in particular the need for 2-3 bedroom dwellings in both the market and affordable elements of the scheme. - 3.
 Specialist accommodation will be supported, including: - a.
 Accommodation for older people, including extra care; - b.
 Accommodation for adult supported living; - c.
 Self-build housing; - d.
 Community-led housing. - 4.
 Provision of affordable housing should include: - a.
 First Homes; - b.
 Rent-to-buy; - c.
-Affordable rent. - 5.
+Shared Ownership. - 5.
 The layout of dwellings should take account of flexibility to allow home working. - 6.
 New dwellings should include screened storage space for bins and recycling.